BIGTREE Medicare & Nursing Home

 We don’t just provide care—we provide healthcare.
 And under Malaysian law, that distinction saves families thousands of ringgit while ensuring medical-grade quality.

-What won’t change regardless of the budget announcement:
+What won’t change regardless of future budget announcements:

 The SST exemption for Malaysian citizens at MOH-licensed healthcare facilities is law.
 Right now.
 Today.

-If your family is comparing elderly care options, this tax difference alone could save you over RM12,000 across five years of care—while guaranteeing access to licensed doctors, nurses, and hospital-grade medical standards.
+If your family is comparing elderly care options, this tax difference alone could save you over RM16,800 across five years of care—while guaranteeing access to licensed doctors, nurses, and hospital-grade medical standards.

 Your parents worked their entire lives.
 They deserve care that honors their dignity without taxing their retirement savings twice.